 The Department of Chemistry and Biochemistry maintains its own requirements for safety training.
 All incoming graduate students are required to take Safety Orientation for Graduate Students and Teaching Assistants which is a classroom course as well as the online Chemical Hygiene Training.
-Advisors can and will require other training.
+Advisors can and will require other training, including lab specific training.

 New Laboratory Researcher Training (classroom) is training for all new laboratory research personnel as is the online Chemical Hygiene Training.

 Anyone working in a lab in the Department of Chemistry and Biochemistry is required to read the Personal Proctective Equipment Program and follow the procedures contained in the program.
 Online training for Personal Protective Equipment can be found at: https://www.des.umd.edu/apps/TrainingClass/index.cfm?O=7

 Register for training

 The Department of Environmental Training Schedule will assist you in scheduling your training.
 A complete list of all the training which is offered on campus is available here and you may select the training you require, and register online to attend the training.
 Many classes are web-based and can be completed at your convenience.